Get a list of all bindings for the deal crm.activity.binding.list

 The method will return an array, where each element will be an array containing:

-entityTypeId— integer identifier of the CRM object typeentityId— integer identifier of the CRM entity
+entityTypeId— integer identifier of the CRM object typeentityId— integer identifier of the CRM object

 The result will only include entities that the current user has read access to.